Skip to content

 What is the best free alternative to Cursor?

 GitHub Copilot's free tier is the best free alternative to Cursor for most developers.
-It includes 2,000 code completions and 50 chat messages per month, runs inside VS Code, JetBrains and Neovim, and ships with the GPT-4.1 and Claude Sonnet model lineup.
+It includes 2,000 code completions and 50 chat requests per month, runs inside VS Code, JetBrains and Neovim, and ships with the current GPT-5 series and Claude Sonnet model lineup.
+Note that GPT-4.1, which older guides name here, was retired from Copilot on 1 June 2026.
 If you want a no-account, fully free workflow, the open-source Continue.dev extension paired with a free local model through Ollama is the strongest second pick.

 Is Windsurf better than Cursor?